-- External recruiting agencies – Most of the companies tie up with external recruiters agencies or independent recruiters who help them hire candidates, especially for niche skills.
+- External recruiting agencies: Most of the companies tie up with external recruiters agencies or independent recruiters who help them hire candidates, especially for niche skills.
 Think of the approximate number of hires you plan to make for the year.
 Factor in the cost associated with each hire (paid to the external recruiter) when you prepare the budget.

 Technology is a great enabler.
 As HR evolves with enabling technologies like talent assessment software and video interviews, companies can expect better recruitment and overall management.

-Companies have also been using HackerEarth talent assessment software for university hiring by evaluating candidates remotely.
-Reducing large cost (travel, stay, man-hours, etc.) associated with campus placement.
+Companies have also been using HackerEarth talent assessment software for university hiring by evaluating candidates remotely—reducing large cost (travel, stay, man-hours, etc.) associated with campus placement.

-HackerEarth Talent assessment software is accompanied by video interview software called FaceCode, which helps you assess candidates on their real-time coding skills while interviewing them.
+HackerEarth’s coding assessment software is accompanied by video interview software called FaceCode, which helps you assess candidates on their real-time coding skills while interviewing them.
 Since these features are bundled, there are more savings to be had!

 A background check is an essential service used by organizations to verify a candidate’s credibility.
 Major global organization work in this field and charge relatively high fees in verifying all the relevant information.

-Application Tracking System (ATS)
+Application tracking system (ATS)

 Application tracking systems have not evolved much since their inception in the mid-90s.
 But due to high dependency on them, most of the organizations still prefer to have a good part of their expenses dedicated to ATS.

 Tying in the ROI on the unexpected expense with the broader strategic HR and/or organizational plan helps get stronger buy-in for unexpected added costs

-Ensure you make allowances for miscellaneous expenses which pop up frequently in your hiring cycle.
+Ensure you make allowances for miscellaneous expenses that pop up frequently in your hiring cycle.
 A few expenses relate closely to the internal campaigns you decide to run with referral bonuses taking up the major chunk.

 Next, average out all incentives paid in the last two years to have an approximate idea about the budgeting for incentives to be rolled out in the appraisal cycle.
-It is essential to keep a check on inflation and the industry standard before zeroing in on a certain amount.
+It is essential to keep a check on inflation and the industry-standard before zeroing in on a certain amount.

-Some companies regularly offer bonuses to its employees, sometimes in the festive season or when the business has had a great year.
+Some companies regularly offer bonuses to their employees, sometimes in the festive season or when the business has had a great year.
 Discuss with the leadership on the target goals, and any bonus roll-out in case targets are achieved.